 27. Cabin Fever

 Staying cooped up in a classic suburban house for weeks can start to give you Cabin Fever.
-The
+The cure?
+Jump aboard your aptly named RV and take a trip.

 Perhaps the best way, in my opinion anyway, to name your camper or RV is to name it based on a little quirk it has.
 Here are a few quirks that I’ve experienced, read about, or thought up and the corresponding name suggestions.